 N.C.
-Republican At Center Of Election Fraud Case Won't Run in Special Election
+Republican At Center Of Election Fraud Case Won't Run In New Race

 After last November's election, Harris appeared to have a 905-vote lead over Democrat Dan McCready.
 But then the state declined to certify the race after allegations surfaced that an operative Harris had employed, McCrae Dowless, was illegally collecting absentee ballots.

-Harris had continued to maintain he didn't know of any wrongdoing, but after emotional testimony from one of his sons during a hearing of the State Board of Elections last week cast doubt on his denials, the former Baptist pastor finally acknowledged a new election was necessary.
-The board subsequently voted unanimously to hold redo the race — the only contest still undecided from the 2018 midterm elections.
+Harris had maintained that he didn't know about any wrongdoing, but after emotional testimony from one of his sons during a hearing of the State Board of Elections last week cast doubt on his denials, the former Baptist pastor finally acknowledged a new election was necessary.
+The board subsequently voted unanimously to hold redo the race — the only congressional contest still undecided from the 2018 midterm elections.